piojablonski/git-board/README.md

 + run the development server `yarn start`

 ## Data flow
 The application uses Flow/Redux data architecture.
-At first router (redux-first-router) dispatches the initial Router action related to requested url.
-Redux "Page" and "Issues" states update.
-Base on an "Page" state, Switcher component renders an appropriate UI component and executes respective "thunk" function.
-The latter fetches the data and dispatches actions to populate the "Issues" state with a query parameters.
-The UI components are connected so they update when the "Issues" state changes.
-When an user applies new filter, an UI component dispatches an Router action.
-The whole flow starts over.
+Firstly, the router (redux-first-router) dispatches the initial Router action related to the requested url.
+The Redux "Page" and the Redux "Issues" states get updated.
+Based on the "Page" state, the Switcher component renders an appropriate UI component and executes a respective "thunk" function.
+The latter fetches the data and dispatches actions to populate the "Issues" state with query parameters.
+The UI components are connected to the Redux state thanks to witch they get updated when the "Issues" state gets changed.
+When a user applies a new filter, an UI component dispatches a Router action.
+Then, the whole flow starts again.

 ![Minion](https://code2flow.com/3l0mSs.svg)